-Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function untagged frame obtains a tag (based on PVID) transmitted by of Unaware and is forwarded.
-Unaware port will be can be used When the port receives tagged frames: set to 0x8100. for 802.1QinQ 1.
-If the tagged frame contains a TPID of The final status of the (double tag).
-0x8100, it will become a double-tag frame and frame after egressing will be forwarded. will also be affected

-2. If the TPID of tagged frame is not 0x8100 (ex. by the Egress Rule.
+Ingress action Egress action Unaware When the port receives untagged frames, The TPID of a frame an untagged frame obtains a tag (based on transmitted by The function of PVID) and is forwarded.
+Unaware port will be Unaware can be When the port receives tagged frames: set to 0x8100. used for 1.
+If the tagged frame contains a TPID of The final status of the 802.1QinQ (double 0x8100, it will become a double-tag frame frame after egressing tag). and will be forwarded. will also be affected by 2.
+If the TPID of tagged frame is not 0x8100 the Egress Rule. (ex.
 0x88A8), it will be discarded.

-C-port When the port receives untagged frames, an The TPID of a frame

-untagged frame obtains a tag (based on PVID) transmitted by C-port

-and is forwarded. will be set to 0x8100.

-When the port receives tagged frames:

-1. If the tagged frame contains a TPID of

-0x8100, it will be forwarded.
+C-port When the port receives untagged frames, The TPID of a frame an untagged frame obtains a tag (based on transmitted by C-port PVID) and is forwarded. will be set to 0x8100.
+When the port receives tagged frames: 1.
+If the tagged frame contains a TPID of 0x8100, it will be forwarded.
 2. If the TPID of tagged frame is not 0x8100 (ex.
 0x88A8), it will be discarded.

-S-port When the port receives untagged frames, an The TPID of a frame

-untagged frame obtains a tag (based on PVID) transmitted by S-port

-and is forwarded. will be set to 0x88A8.

-When the port receives tagged frames:

-1. If the tagged frame contains a TPID of

-0x8100, it will be forwarded.
+S-port When the port receives untagged frames, The TPID of a frame an untagged frame obtains a tag (based on transmitted by S-port PVID) and is forwarded. will be set to 0x88A8.
+When the port receives tagged frames: 1.
+If the tagged frame contains a TPID of 0x8100, it will be forwarded.
 2. If the TPID of tagged frame is not 0x88A8 (ex.
 0x8100), it will be discarded.

-S-custom-port When the port receives untagged frames, an The TPID of a frame

-untagged frame obtains a tag (based on PVID) transmitted by

-and is forwarded.
-S-custom-port will be

-When the port receives tagged frames: set to a

-1. If the tagged frame contains a TPID of self-customized

-0x8100, it will be forwarded. value, which can be

-2. If the TPID of tagged frame is not 0x88A8 (ex. set by the user via

-0x8100), it will be discarded.
-Ethertype for

-Custom S-ports.
+S-custom-port When the port receives untagged frames, The TPID of a frame an untagged frame obtains a tag (based on transmitted by PVID) and is forwarded.
+S-custom-port will be When the port receives tagged frames: set to a 1.
+If the tagged frame contains a TPID of self-customized value, 0x8100, it will be forwarded. which can be set by 2.
+If the TPID of tagged frame is not 0x88A8 the user via Ethertype (ex.
+0x8100), it will be discarded. for Custom S-ports.